Brunei Food Guide

 halal

-As Brunei is a Muslim-majority country, halal food is widely available.
-Most restaurants and food stalls adhere to Islamic dietary laws, making it easy to find halal-certified options.
+HIGH AVAILABILITYAs Brunei is a Muslim-majority country (82.1% Muslim), halal food is widely available everywhere.
+Most restaurants and food stalls adhere to Islamic dietary laws, making it effortless to find halal-certified options.
+This is paradise for Muslim travelers.

 vegan